Photo of the courtyard at the Dar Ben Gacem Hotel in Tunis, from my own collection. 🙂

-One evening a security guard at the entrance of what looked like a restaurant because it turned out to be a pub.
-It was open to the public, but he realized I didn’t really want to go into a pub, presumably because I was wearing hijab.
-Had I not stumbled upon that establishment, I might have thought there were no bars in Tunis, since they don’t seem to advertise.
+One evening a security guard stopped me at the entrance of what looked like a restaurant.
+It turned out to be a pub.
+It was open to the public, but he realized I didn’t really want to go into a pub.
+This is presumably because I was wearing hijab.
+Had I not stumbled upon that establishment, I might have thought there were no bars in Tunis.
+They don’t seem to advertise.

 I walked the cobblestone streets for what seemed like a very long time, trying to find the hotel, which was already reserved through an online service.
 I kept asking people along the way where it was, only to be met with blank stares.
-Finally a man in a jewelry shop took it upon himself to find the hotel for me.
+Finally, a man in a jewelry shop took it upon himself to find the hotel for me.
 He left his shop and we wound round and round the narrow streets, asking various people along the way, making our way through what seemed like a maze.
-Finally we came to a small door that had been cut out of a huge, ornate door from an earlier era.
+At last, we came to a small door that had been cut out of a huge, ornate door from an earlier era.
 The sign for the hotel was hardly bigger than a dinner plate, and I’m quite sure I would have never found this hotel had it not been for the shopkeeper’s help.

 I’ve stayed in hotels all over the world, some of them quite beautiful, but none could match the Dar Ben Gacem in Tunis.
 I could live in this hotel and be happy forever.
-Converted from an old residence, the place was filled with charm and elegance, and graced with such ornate embellishments, it reminded me of a miniature Alhambra.
+Converted from an old residence, the place was filled with charm and elegance and graced with such ornate embellishments, it reminded me of a miniature Alhambra.
 Every corner of the place, in the room and on the grounds, was comfortable and inviting.
 Breakfast is served whenever guests roll out of bed and make their way out to the courtyard, and it’s quite a spread.
 Eggs, toast, fruits, pastries, coffee and a sour homemade lemonade I thought was delicious.
 I highly recommend Dar Ben Gacem for visitors lodging in Tunis.

-One of my favorite things about the city was the outdoor cafes lining the streets, where people congregate in the evenings.
+One of my favorite things about the city was the outdoor cafes and coffeehouses lining the streets, where people congregate in the evenings.
 I got some lovely French pastry and an aromatic tea with pine nuts floating one top–something authentically Arab at last.
 I realized later the shop had charged me double, but it was still inexpensive.
 The prices in Tunis, outside the airport, are quite reasonable, and it seems perfectly safe to walk at night, even on some of the side streets, which are not necessarily well lit.

 If you take a taxi in Tunisia, be sure to negotiate with the drivers.
 If you’re willing to pay whatever they quote, they are likely to charge you as much as $40 (US) to drive you from the airport to Sidi Bou Said.
 But if you look at all the cabs lined up, waiting for passengers, you know it’s a buyer’s market.
 If you offer $15, there will be a driver who will take your offer, even if they seem reluctant at first.